cortext/cib-database/README.md

 ```
 ### Consolidated subsidiaries

-For CIB was only taken in account the subsidiaries that are consolidated, that means, the subsidiaries where a company have more than 50% stock purchased of the outstanding common stock, therefore the assets, liabilities, equity, income, expenses and cash flows of the parent company and its subsidiaries is presented as those of a single economic entity.
+For CIB was only taken in account the subsidiaries that are consolidated, that means, the subsidiaries wherein a company have more than 50% stock purchased of the outstanding common stock, therefore the assets, liabilities, equity, income, expenses and cash flows of the parent company and its subsidiaries is presented as those of a single economic entity.

 #### Criteria 1